 PinoyLotto was awarded with the five year-lease of the customized PCSO Lottery System (PLS Project) at a contract price of Php5,800.0 million.
 PinoyLotto commenced its commercial operations on October 1, 2023, and pursuant to the contract, 6,500 terminals have been installed and are in operation nationwide.

-Pacific Online remains committed to looking for opportunities in the gaming industry, including, among others, the Web-based Application Betting Platform (WABP) of PCSO.
+Pacific Online remains committed to looking for opportunities in the industry.
+Such opportunities include the Web-based Application Betting Platform (WABP) of PCSO.

 Revenues and Other Income

 The following are the major revenue items in 2024 and 2023: